Esri/geotrigger-faker/README.md

 $ node examples/cli/cli.js XXXXXX
 ```

-Console logs a response from a dummy location update supplied in the script.
+Logs a response to the terminal from a dummy location update supplied in the script.
 A quick way to ensure the library is working and the client ID is valid.

 #### Reference